 - The confinement of the reinforcement can be ensured.

-- Quality of the pile can be controlled.
+- The quality of the pile can be controlled.

 - f any fault is identified, it can be replaced before driving.